ClassyChameleon/ClassyChameleon.github.io/README.md

 A pet project made with Flutter

 # What is this?
-This app allows you to search multiple Icelandic employment websites at once and aggregates the results in one handy list.
+This app allows you to search multiple Icelandic employment websites at once and aggregates the results in one handy list.  <br>
-Currently only Alfred.is and Tvinna.is are supported.
+Currently only Alfred.is and Tvinna.is are supported.  <br>
-Note: Due to CORS, data from Tvinna.is will be fetched from local data.
+Note: Due to CORS, data from Tvinna.is are limited and are fetched from local data if the app is running on the web

 # Technical stuff
 * Asynchronously fetches data from multiple websites.